wp-plugins/super-advanced-posts/readme.txt

 3.1

-	* Add Ajax in Filter Taxonomy and Terms
+	* Add Ajax in widgets Filter Taxonomy and Terms
 	* More easily and dynamic Post by Filter

 2.1